Nicobite/GreyWind/README.md

 GreyWind
 ========
 This is the official GitHub of team GreyWind.
-Using GitHub has been really boring so far.